Password Breach Checker

 Enter your password

 Type or paste the password you want to check into the secure input field.
-Use the eye icon to toggle visibility.
+Click the eye icon to toggle visibility.

 Click Check

-See whether the password was found in any known data breaches and, if so, how many times it has appeared.
+See whether the password appears in any known breach database and, if so, how many times it has been seen.
+Even one occurrence is cause for concern.

 Check the strength meter

-Review the strength indicator for additional context on the password's overall robustness.
+Review the strength indicator for additional context on the password's entropy and complexity independently of its breach status.

 Is my password sent to a server?